NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Greater Distracting Shot.md

 **Prerequisites** Distracting Shot
 * * *
 Even a single missile can throw off your enemy's balance, and more powerful attacks leave it flustered for longer.
-If you hit your hunted prey with a ranged weapon, it's [[Conditions/Off-Guard|Off-Guard]] until the start of your next turn.
+If you hit your hunted prey with a ranged weapon, it's [[Off-Guard|Off-Guard]] until the start of your next turn.
 If you critically hit your prey or hit it twice on the same turn with a ranged weapon, it's off-guard until the end of your next turn instead.

 *Source: Pathfinder Player Core*
 *ORC*